decenzio/polkadot-nftaa-proposal/README.md

    ```bash
    pnpm dev
    ```
+Once the server is running, your FE should be up and operational.
+For more information, visit our [Kodadot repository](https://github.com/decenzio/nft-gallery).

+## Testing

 ### Manual
-Manual testing can currently be performed by directly calling pallet methods following the procedure outlined in the [App Interaction section](#app-interaction).
+Manual testing can currently be performed by directly calling pallet methods following the procedure outlined in the [Indexer and FE](#indexer-and-fe).

 Here is an example of the basic flow:
 1. Call `create` to create an NFTAA collection (similar to creating a standard NFT collection).